ZZzz's Microsoft Tech Notes

 sqlinsert.Append(";");

-sqlinsert.Append(DateTime.Now.ToString("dd-MMM-yyyy"));
+&nbsp; sqlinsert.Append(DateTime.Now.ToString("dd-MMM-yyyy"));

 sqlinsert.Append(";");